 Tips for Driving to Arenal from Guanacaste

-- If you get carsick, bring anti-nausea medicine.
-The road gets quite curvy.
-Be very careful if it’s raining!
+- If you get carsick, take anti-nausea medicine.

 Looking for some activities?
 Find out what are the top things to do in La Fortuna/Arenal!